collective/ZopeSkel/zopeskel/localcommands/README.txt

 treated in insert-mode.
 In the case of .py files if you don't add '_insert' in the end of their name, setuptools will fail with 'SyntaxError' when installing ZopeSkel.
 That's normal because of the template variables in the file.
-For readability I recommand using the '_insert' syntax.
+For readability I recommand using the '_insert' syntax in all cases.

 Now, take a look to the python part.
 Here is the Portlet class::

   from zopeskel import var
   from zopeskel.localcommands import ZopeSkelLocalTemplate

-  class MyPortlet(ZopeSkelLocalTemplate):
+  class Portlet(ZopeSkelLocalTemplate):
       """
       A plone 3 portlet skeleton
       """